swarman2/The-Muffin-Package/README.md

 This package goes with the book *The Mathematics of Muffins* by William Gasarch.
 Using the methods described by Gasarch and his team of researchs we creatd a package to find the largest possible smallist piece given any number of muffins and students.

-The methods folder holds all upper-bound methods as well as FIND_PROC, one third lower bound, and a file name "PKG" which incorporates the upper and lower bound methods together to produce the largest possible smallest piece.
-The Data folder is empty, it is where the user interface will save its files.

 # Requirements
 To run this package you need [Julia](https://julialang.org/downloads/).